 Engagement with the Authority

-Ofgem has been fully engaged throughout the development of DCPs 341/342 as an observer of the Working Group.
+Ofgem has been fully engaged throughout the development of the CPs as an observer of the Working Group.

 Implementation

-It is proposed that these CPs should be implemented as soon as possible and in line with the requirement for DNOs to provide fifteen months’ notice of changes to Use of System charges, the earliest implementation date is 01 April 2021.
+It is proposed that these CPs should be implemented as soon as possible and in line with the requirement for DNOs to provide 15 months’ notice of changes to Use of System charges, the earliest implementation date is 01 April 2021.